Approximate Ridesharing of Personal Vehicles Problem: Introduction

-Most previous works focus on computational studies of the ridesharing problems and do not have a clear model for analyzing the relations between the time complexity of the ridesharing problem and its parameters.
-A recent model was introduced in~\cite{GLZ16} for analyzing the computational complexity of simplified ridesharing problem with parameters of source, destination, vehicle capacity, detour distance limit, and preferred paths only.
-The work in~\cite{GLZ16} that if one of the following conditions is not satisfied then both minimizing the number of drivers and minimizing the total travel distance of the drivers are NP-hard: \begin{itemize} \item[(1)] All trips have the same destination or all trips have the same source. \item[(2)] Detour is not allowed for every trip (zero detour condition). \item[(3)] Each trip has a unique preferred path (fixed path condition). \end{itemize} When all of Conditions (1)-(3) are satisfied, the following exact algorithms are given in~\cite{GLZ19}: $O(M + l^3)$ time dynamic programming algorithms for both minimization problems, where $M$ is the size of the road network and $l$ is the number of trips.
-In~\cite{GLZ19}, a greedy algorithm was also proposed that finds a solution with minimum number of drivers in $O(M + l\cdot \log l)$ time exact algorithm for minimizing the number of drivers.
+Previous works mainly focus on empirical studies of the ridesharing problem.
+Recently, a model for analyzing the relations between the computational complexity of the ridesharing problem and its parameters was introduced by Gu. et al~\cite{GLZ16}; an algorithmic analysis for the simplified ridesharing problem with parameters of source, destination, vehicle capacity, detour distance limit and preferred paths only.
+It is shown in~\cite{GLZ16} that if one of the following conditions is not satisfied then both minimizing the number of drivers and minimizing the total travel distance of the drivers are NP-hard: \begin{itemize} \item[(1)] All trips have the same destination or all trips have the same source. \item[(2)] Detour is not allowed for every trip (zero detour condition). \item[(3)] Each trip has a unique preferred path (fixed path condition). \end{itemize} When all of Conditions (1)-(3) are satisfied, the following exact algorithms are given in~\cite{GLZ19}: $O(M+l^3)$ time dynamic programming algorithms for both minimization problems, where $M$ is the size of road map and $l$ is the number of trips, and an $O(M + l\cdot \log l)$ time exact algorithm for minimizing the number of drivers.

-Kuteil and Rawitz~\cite{ESA17-K}, called the maximum carpool matching problem (MCMP), which is closely related to the ridesharing problem.
+Kuteil and Rawitz~\cite{ESA17-K} studied the maximum carpool matching problem (MCMP), which is closely related to the ridesharing problem.
 An instance of MCMP consists of a directed graph $H(V,E)$, where the vertices of $V$ represent the individuals and an arc $(u,v) \in E$ denotes $v$ can serve $u$.
 Every $v \in V$ is flexible to be a driver or passenger.
-The goal of MCMP is to find a set of drivers $S \subseteq V$ to serve all trips of $V$ such that the number of passengers is maximized.
-It was shown MCMP is NP-hard~\cite{ICAM14-H}.
-Algorithms are proposed in~\cite{ESA17-K} with $\frac{1}{2}$-approximation ratio, that is, the number of passengers found by the algorithms is at least half of that for the optimal solution.
-The algorithms in~\cite{ESA17-K} can be modified to $\frac{K+2}{2}$-approximation algorithms for minimizing the number of drivers, where $K$ is the largest capacity of all vehicles.
+The goal of MCMP is to select a set of drivers $S \subseteq V$ to serve all trips of $V$ such that the number of passengers is maximized; MCMP is NP-hard~\cite{ICAM14-H}.
+Approximation algorithms are proposed in~\cite{ESA17-K}, and these algorithms can be modified into $\frac{K+2}{2}$-approximation algorithms for minimizing the number of drivers in the ridesharing problem, where $K$ is the largest capacity of all vehicles.